doruirimescu/stateful-data-processor/README.rst

     The data is stored in a dictionary and the processor keeps track of the current step being processed.

-    The processor can be interrupted with a SIGINT signal and the data will be saved to the file.
+    The processor can be interrupted with a SIGINT or SIGTERM signal and the data will be saved to the file.

     The processor is meant to be subclassed and the process_data method should be implemented.

     The process_item method should be implemented to process a single item, if iterate_items is used.

     The data needs to be stored in a dictionary, using unique labels.
 Each label corresponds to one item.

+    The process_item method should be implemented to process a single item, if iterate_items is used.

 .. _pyscaffold-notes: